StephaneAkira/RWD-Project-FCC/Rothko Painting/Lesson.md

 this helps blur an element

 so far we have enough knwoledge to understand the box model and manipulate is as we wish

+we've also seen border-radius and its shorthand propery border-radius : helps us to round elements by either using px or % those are ones we have used so far

+its shorthand goes like this : top-left , top-right, bottom-right, bottom-left